Old Basing

-Old Basing is a village in Hampshire, England, just east of Basingstoke.
+Old Basing is a village in the civil parish of Old Basing and Lychpit, in the Basingstoke and Deane district, in Hampshire, England, just east of Basingstoke.
 It was called Basengum in the Anglo-Saxon Chronicle and Basinges in the Domesday Book.

 Etymology

 The name Basing comes from two Old English components: Basa, the name of an Anglo-Saxon tribal leader, and the suffix -ingas, meaning "people of".
 This origin is shared with Basingstoke, which came from adding the additional component stoc, meaning "secondary farm/settlement", reflecting that Basing was originally the larger settlement.
 The adjective Old was added officially in the latter half of the 20th century (between 1968 and 1986 according to OS maps); a 1911 local history referred to the village as Basing, with Old Basing listed as an alternative name.

 History

 Old Basing was first settled in the sixth century by a proto-Anglo-Saxon tribe known as the Basingas.
 In the ninth century it was a royal estate and it was the site of the Battle of Basing on or about 22 January 871 AD, when a Viking army defeated King Æthelred of Wessex and his brother, the future King Alfred the Great.
 It is also mentioned in the Domesday Book of 1086 AD.

 The centre of the village, The Street, contains many old houses, and St Mary's Church.
 The River Loddon, whose source is in Worting to the west of Basingstoke, flows through the village.
 Old Basing is perhaps best known for the ruins of Basing House which was built between 1532 and 1561 on the site of a Norman castle.
 It was the home of the Marquesses of Winchester for several generations before being destroyed after a 24-week siege during the English Civil War.
 Many names in modern Old Basing allude to the war, such as Cavalier Road and Musket Copse, as well as several sites named after Oliver Cromwell including Oliver's Battery and Cromwell Cottage.
 Oliver's, a fish and chip takeaway and restaurant is named after Les Oliver who opened the restaurant in 1974.

 The route of the former Basingstoke Canal also ran around Basing House and then through and around parts of Old Basing.

 In the 1980s, the Lychpit estate was developed to the north of the village, within the boundaries of the civil parish.
 In 2006, the name of the civil parish was changed to "Old Basing and Lychpit".